 Has your IT provider ever run a disaster recovery test to see how quickly they would be able to have you up and running in the event of a disaster?
 A potential disaster could mean your employees cannot work from your office and also cannot access systems and data remotely.
 You need a plan for how you would get everyone working again in a disaster scenario, with access to data and systems, in the shortest possible time.
 Your IT partner should help you create this plan, document the procedure, and then test the process.

-Not all of the accreditations and certifications that you see on your IT provider’s website are worth knowing about.
-Many accreditor logos are gained simply by being a reseller of that particular vendor’s software or hardware.
+Not all of the certifications that you see on your IT provider’s website are worth knowing about.
+Many partner logos are gained simply by being a reseller of that particular vendor’s software or hardware.
 They can be easy to obtain and don’t require rigorous training and testing of their engineers to hold the certification.

 Look for ISO 27001 and ISO 9001 accreditations.
 These indicate that the company is audited every year by an independent auditor to ensure they adhere to certain standards governing data protection and quality management.